 We are a global pioneer with a multinational supply chain and distribution network.
 In a fragmented industry, we believe we are one of the only cannabis companies to establish a global footprint.
 We were the first cannabis producer to export medical cannabis from North America and legally import cannabis into the European Union.
 We have licenses to cultivate cannabis in Canada and Portugal.
-Today, our products are available in 10 countries spanning five continents, which we believe is more than any other Licensed Producer.
-To distribute our medical products today and in the future, we have signed agreements or binding letters of intent with established pharmaceutical distributors and retailers including:
+Today, our products are available in 10 countries spanning five continents.
+To distribute our medical products today and in the future, we have signed agreements or binding letters of intent with established pharmaceutical distributors and retailers including Sandoz Canada Inc., a division of Novartis, Shoppers Drug Mart Inc., or Shoppers, Canada's largest pharmacy chain, Pharmasave Drugs (National) Ltd., or Pharmasave, one of Canada's leading independent pharmacy chains, and